Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 touch: cannot touch '/boop': Read-only file system
 ```

-This isn't a security feature or anything, it's mostly to prevent the user from being surprised when the A/B boot happens.
-SteamOS comes with a `steamos-readonly` executable we can use to toggle this read-only feature at any time, so it's perfectly okay to make small changes to the root filesystem as long as you don't expect them to persist across boots.
+This isn't a scary vendor lockdown security feature or anything, it's mostly to prevent the user from being surprised when the A/B boot happens.
+SteamOS comes with a `steamos-readonly` executable we can use to toggle this read-only feature at any time, this can allow us to make small changes to the root filesystem as long as we don't expect them to persist across boots.

 Because of this, if we wanted, we could create a `/nix` path on the `rootfs` each boot by making the root momentarily writable.